Leroy44/BTC-skew-as-a-trading-signal/README.md

 # Supervised learning techniques for Bitcoin trading strategy

 This is an attempt at an algorithmic trading strategy using supervised learning techniques to decide on the optimal position for the next 1hr return of Bitcoin.
-For input data, we utilized various observable market data points, including prices and technical indicators for crypto and non-crypto assets.
+For input data, various observable market data points, including prices and technical indicators for crypto and non-crypto assets, were utilized.
 The model used was LSTM due to it's proficiency for time-series data.

 ## Technologies Used:
 *[Pandas] (https://github.com/pandas) - Data Analysis